 Liam Walker

-Liam Walker covers federal courts, state attorneys general, and the broader legal institutions shaping public accountability.
-Prior to joining The Liberty Tribune, he analyzed judicial rulings and regulatory filings for a legal research firm.
-His reporting focuses on primary documents—indictments, orders, and filings—to explain how legal decisions affect public policy.
-Liam’s beat emphasizes clarity, context, and respect for the public record.
+Liam Walker covers federal courts, state attorneys general, and the legal institutions shaping public accountability.
+He works from primary documents — indictments, orders, and filings — to explain how legal decisions affect policy, with an emphasis on clarity and the public record.

 -